friflo/Friflo.Json.Fliox/Engine/README.md

   is also a [SystemGroup](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/SystemGroup.md).
   Each group provide a [CommandBuffer](https://github.com/friflo/Friflo.Json.Fliox/wiki/Examples-~-Optimization#commandbuffer).

-- Systems have performance monitoring build-in.
+- Systems have performance monitoring build-in to measure execution times and memory allocations.
   If enabled systems detected as bottleneck can be optimized.

 - Multiple worlds can be added to a single  [SystemRoot](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/SystemRoot.md) instance.
   `root.Update()` will execute every system on all worlds.